 Baker Years (2007-today)

 Robin Baker began working at George Fox University in 1999, first serving as Provost.
-Then, in 2007, he became the university’s twelfth president and its 3rd non-Quaker President in a row after Steven and Brandt.
+In 2007, he became the university’s twelfth president and its 3rd non-Quaker President in a row after Steven and Brandt.
 Dr. Baker received his degree in history and political science from Grand Canyon University and completed his PhD in history at Texas A&M. He joined the George Fox community filled with a passion for Christ and a genuine love of learning.
 Baker said in 2007 that “I believe God has called me now to help the George Fox community articulate and construct a vision for the university that is consistent with its past heritage and looks forward to the development of a dynamic Christian institution for the 21st century.”

 Robin Baker takes a selfie with a group of students around him in Oxford, England